nkalaitzian/rubynavigate/README.md

-# rubyclassnavigate README
+# rubynavigate README

-This is the README for your extension "rubyclassnavigate".
+This is the README for your extension "rubynavigate".
 After writing up a brief description, we recommend including the following sections.

 ## Features